Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Afnan 9PM

-JPG Ultra Male energy at a third of the cost.
+JPG Ultra Male energy at an accessible price.
 Lavender-vanilla compliment magnet.

 Check Price on Amazon →